Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_08_if.rst

     **Task - numbers in order:**

-    Write a program that takes integers *a*, *b*, *c* answers the question whether these numbers are given in order from smallest to largest.
+    Write a program that takes integers *a*, *b*, *c* and answers the question whether these numbers are given in order from smallest to largest.

 .. activecode:: console__branching_increasing3